JonasKruckenberg/imagetools/docs/spec.md

 url?w=1;2;3&h=1;2;3
 ```

-wille result in the following image configuration objects:
+will result in the following image configuration objects:

 ```
 { w: 1, h: 1},